"The owners should be congratulated for their attention to guest comfort"

 About À Côté

-- One double and one single room, lounge/diner with french doors on to the terrace, kitchen and shower room.
+- One double and one single room, lounge/diner with french doors on to the terrace, kitchen and a large shower room.

 - Fully equipped kitchen with gas and electric facilities, microwave, slow cooker, fridge/freezer, dishwasher, washing machine and other cooking appliances.